puppetlabs/puppet-docs/source/puppet/5.1/lang_updating_manifests.markdown

 ### Arithmetic expressions

 Mathematical expressions still convert strings to numeric values.
-If a value begins with 0 or 0x, it will be interpreted as an octal or hex number, respectively.
-An error is raised if either side in an arithmetic expression is not a number or a string that can be converted to a number.
+If a value begins with 0 or 0x, Puppet interprets it as an octal or hex number, respectively.
+Puppet raises an error if either side in an arithmetic expression is not a number or a string that can be converted to a number.
 For example:

 ``` puppet
 $valid = 40 + 50       # valid because both values are numeric